Year Inducted / Année Intronisé:

-Richardson was the skip of the Regina-based team made up of his brother Garnet (Sam) and cousins Arnold and Wes during the late 1950s and early 1960s.
+Richardson was the skip of the Regina-based team made up of his brother Garnet and cousins Arnold and Wes during the late 1950s and early 1960s.
 In 1963, Wes Richardson was suffering from back issues, and was replaced on the team by Mel Perry.
 The team was dominant on the Canadian curling scene during this time.
-Starting in 1959, Richardson’s team won the Brier (Men’s Canadian Championship) four times in five years and captured four World Championships.
+Starting in 1959, Richardson’s team won the Canadian Championship four times in five years and captured four World Championships.
 With their first victory in 1959, they were the youngest team to win the Brier at the time.

 In 1978, in recognition of his contributions to the sport of curling, Ernie Richardson was made a member of the Order of Canada.
 Along with his brother and cousins, he was elected to the Saskatchewan Sports Hall of Fame, Canada’s Sports Hall of Fame (1968) and the Canadian Curling Hall of Fame (1973).
 Richardson was also awarded the World Curling Freytag Award in 2000.
 Later, when the World Curling Federation changed their criteria for honouring individuals, Richardson was inducted into the WCF Hall of Fame, along with all other previous award recipients.